pocomane/brewed-in-the-apocalypse/bita.md

 __Add a special move__ when you have to add a special move, the scenarist will show you a list of moves.
 Choose one that is not already on your character sheet and add it to tha character sheet.
 If the character had more than 6 special moves, one must be deleted first.
-The scenarist may ask you to customize the move, or invent a completely new one, however ey has to approbe the last form.
+The scenarist may ask you to customize the move.

-How to create a new move is descibed in a dedicated section.
+The move list is provided in the ambientation playbook, however if the scenarist or the player want to create completely new ones, they may use the suggestion in the "Your World" ambientation playbook, also if another playbook was selected.

 # Handle difficult actions